-It is recognised that there may be cases where the direct provision of open space outdoor playing space on-site is not the preferred option.
-It may be that open space outdoor playing space does not represent an efficient use of land in the context of the site location or that there is a deliverable opportunity to secure a more meaningful area of open space outdoor playing space that better serves the whole community in close proximity to the application site.
-Contributions in lieu of on-site provision for sites of 25 or more dwellings will be the exception and will need to be supported by robust evidence from the applicant that on-site provision is not preferable appropriate and/or viable.
-For sites of less than 25 dwellings, on-site provision will be preferable, but may not be appropriate in all cases and proportionate evidence will be required from the applicant to demonstrate that on-site provision is not appropriate.
+It is recognised that there may be cases where the direct provision of outdoor playing space on-site is not the preferred option.
+It may be that outdoor playing space does not represent an efficient use of land in the context of the site location or that there is a deliverable opportunity to secure a more meaningful area of outdoor playing space that better serves the whole community in close proximity to the application site.
+Contributions in lieu of on-site provision for sites of 25 or more dwellings will be the exception and will need to be supported by robust evidence from the applicant that on-site provision is not appropriate and/or viable.
+For sites of less than 25 dwellings, on-site provision will be preferable, but may not be appropriate in all cases and proportionate evidence will be required from the applicant to demonstrate that on-site provision is not appropriate (MM125).
 Any contribution will need to be towards a specific deliverable scheme in consultation with the relevant parish council and the developer contributions policy in this document.
-The contribution will be required to name a specific scheme.
 It will be secured through a section 106 agreement.
 Where it is not possible to accommodate outdoor sports areas on-site, negotiations will occur on a site-by-site basis to determine specific provision and financial contributions, taking into account the financial viability of the development.